Logo

-Every day, our Ideate Software Support team fields all types of questions from AECO professionals all around the world.
 Questions about simplifying the process of creating views are fairly common, so in this post, I’ll show you some of the ways Ideate ViewCreator makes the process fast and easy.

-Ideate ViewCreator has the power to efficiently copy plan views to other levels while maintaining settings such as view template assignment, scope box setting and even custom parameters that are often used to help sort views within the Project Browser.
+Ideate ViewCreator has the power to efficiently copy plan views to other levels while maintaining settings such as view template assignment, scope box setting and even custom parameters that are often used to help sort views within the project browser.
 In addition, Ideate ViewCreator can assist users by bulk-duplicating views to other phases or to create working views.
 Like the Plans to Levels method, users can assign view templates, scope boxes and so much more.
 The possibilities are endless!

 While Ideate ViewCreator allows users to create customized rules to meet their needs, Ideate ViewCreator also ships with many pre-configured rules as well.
 Many of these rules already meet and address the needs of many customers, as seen here: